ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Exotica-Examples.md

 u: (< [~describe ~list ~explain]) SetTokenFlags(#QUESTIONMARK)
 ```
 After this rule executes, no output is generated so it doesn't disturb other topics.
 But the question flag is
-now on, so a rule like:
+now on, so a rule in a later topic like:
 ```
 ?: (bird) What about birds?
 ```
 Will now react if the input is _tell me about birds_

+Note that the change will not impact rule matching within the topic you have just done the change,
+because it has commited the set of rules it will try to match.
+So it only applies to later topics.

 ## Passing in parameters